-C Course Policies and Procedures
+C. Course Policies and Procedures

-1. Evaluation Procedures

-- a.
+- Evaluation Procedures - a.
 Each chapter will have a vocabulary quiz, a test, and video work.
-There also is a mid-term exam. - b.
-Workbook assignments must be turned in regularly for each chapter.
-The student should allow about two hours per chapter for this. - c.
+There also is a mid-term exam.

+- b.
+The student has a Workbook assignment for each chapter.
+The student should allow about two hours per week for this. - c.
 Grades are determined by a cumulative system of points earned during the semester.
 The procedure will be clarified by the individual teacher during class orientation.
-There will be a subjective grade given by the teacher determined by class participation and attendance.
-This is the deciding factor for someone on the borderline.
-The points are then converted by grades: - A: 90-100%; B: 80-89%; C: 70-79%; D: 60-69%; F: 0-59%. - d.
-Special assignments include those done in the Activity Pack and the Online Learning Center. - 2.
-Whole Person Assessment Requirements
+The same final will be given to all students and it will count 15-18% of the grade.

+A: 90-100%; B: 80-89%; C: 70-79%; D: 60-69%; F: 0-

+d.
+Special assignments are required on both the Activity Pack and the Online Learning Center.

+2. Whole Person Assessment Requirements